HMS Bounty: Voyage out

 Bligh is commonly portrayed as the epitome of abusive sailing captains, but this portrayal has recently come into dispute.
 Caroline Alexander points out in her 2003 book The Bounty that Bligh was relatively lenient compared with other British naval officers.
 Bligh enjoyed the patronage of Sir Joseph Banks, a wealthy botanist and influential figure in Britain at the time.
 That, together with his experience sailing with Cook, familiarity with navigation in the area, and local customs were probably important factors in his appointment.

 Bounty reached Tahiti, then called "Otaheite", on 26 October 1788, after ten months at sea.
-The crew spent five months there collecting and preparing 1,015 breadfruit plants to be transported.
+The crew spent five months there collecting and preparing 1,015 breadfruit plants to be transported to the West Indies.
 Bligh allowed the crew to live ashore and care for the potted breadfruit plants, and they became socialised to the customs and culture of the Tahitians.
 Many of the seamen and some of the "young gentlemen" had themselves tattooed in native fashion.
 Master's Mate and Acting Lieutenant Fletcher Christian married Maimiti, a Tahitian woman.
 Other warrant officers and seamen were also said to have formed "connections" with native women.